Parable of the Leaven: Interpretation

 As with the Parable of the Lost Coin, this parable is part of a pair, in which the first parable describes Jesus' work in terms of agricultural activities of men compared to the second parable with a focus on women's domestic activities.
 Joel B. Green writes that Jesus "asks people - male or female, privileged or peasant, it does not matter - to enter the domain of a first-century woman and household cook in order to gain perspective on the domain of God."

 The large quantity of flour may hint at a planned festive occasion, since the bread produced could feed a hundred people.
-Three measures of meal was the amount used by Sarah to bake bread when she and Abram were visited by the LORD and the angels in Genesis 18.
+Three measures of meal was the amount used by Sarah to bake bread when she and Abram were visited by the Lord and the angels in Genesis 18.
 It is also the amount used in baking the shewbread for the Temple of the Lord in Israel.
-Both trees (mustard or otherwise) and leavened bread possess a fractal structure visible to the naked eye.

 Commentary from the Church Fathers

 Chrysostom: "The same thing the Lord sets forth in this parable of the leaven, as much as to say to His disciples, As leaven changes into its own kind much wheat-flour, so shall ye change the whole world.
 Note here the wisdom of the Saviour; He first brings instances from nature, proving that as the one is possible so is the other.
 And He says not simply ‘put,’ but hid; as much as to say, So ye, when ye shall be cast down by your enemies, then ye shall overcome them.
 And so leaven is kneaded in, without being destroyed, but gradually changes all things into its own nature; so shall it come to pass with your preaching.
 Fear ye not then because I said that many tribulations shall come upon you, for so shall ye shine forth, and shall overcome them all.
 He says, three measures, to signify a great abundance; that definite number standing for an indefinite quantity."

 Augustine: "Or, The leaven signifies love, because it causes activity and fermentation; by the woman He means wisdom.
 By the three measures He intends either those three things in man, with the whole heart, with the whole soul, with the whole mind; or the three degrees of fruitfulness, the hundred-fold, the sixty-fold, the thirty-fold, or those three kinds of men, Noe, Daniel, and Job."

 Rabanus Maurus: "He says, Until the whole was leavened, because that love implanted in our mind ought to grow until it changes the whole soul into its own perfection; which is begun here, but is completed hereafter."

+Michele: "We are hidden from the evil one during our transition.
+The 3 - Father, son, and Holy spirit help to hide us, to feed us...until we have grown to our full potential and understanding in the Kingdom -- usually 3 1/2 years.
+At that time we have risen in wisdom and faith and are ready to represent the Lord."